andsontan/xpiks/README.md

 **How to contribute**

+- read the CONTRIBUTOR_GUIDELINES.md file
+- Try to build Xpiks locally
+- Read [Xpiks Wiki pages](https://github.com/Ribtoks/xpiks/wiki) about architecture overview and others
 - open Issues page and select an issue (I'll provide you with all details and explanations as needed)
 - send your ideas and proposals in comments, issues or via email
-- read the CONTRIBUTOR_GUIDELINES.md file
 - send your pull requests

 C++ knowledge and experience in programming is required.
 Qt knowledge would be a plus.